ReactWindows/discussions-and-proposals/proposals/0000-keyboard-apis.md

 - Capturing : when the keydown/keyup event is being captured while tunneling its way from the root to the target component
 - AtTarget : when the keydown/keyup event has reached the target component that is handling the corresponding event
 - Bubbling : when the keydown/keyup event is being captured while bubbling its way to the parent(s) of the target component

+Note: In the implementation of these events, the properties in [`NativeSyntheticEvent`](https://reactjs.org/docs/events.html#overview) like target, bubbles, cancelable etc., should be hooked up.
+For now, we shall follow the same behaviors for these as other events in react-native today.

 ### Declarative properties